andrewjunyoung/mvl/docs/source/index.rst

 Lukasiewicz
 ===========

-Łukasiewicz is a many valued logic system.
-Originally defined by Jan Łukasiewicz (Polish: [ˈjan wukaˈɕɛvitʂ]) in the 20th century for 3 valued logic, Łukasiewicz later expanded his system to support arbitrary n valued logic and infinite valued logic.
+Lukasiewicz is a many valued logic system.
+Originally defined by Jan Lukasiewicz (Polish: [ˈjan wukaˈɕɛvitʂ]) in the 20th century for 3 valued logic, Lukasiewicz later expanded his system to support arbitrary n valued logic and infinite valued logic.

-Łukasiewicz logics consists of values in the range [0, 1].
+Lukasiewicz logics consists of values in the range [0, 1].
 If the logic system is finite, then the set of values in the range [0, 1] is finite and are equal distances apart at n / (m - 1), where m is the total number of logic values, and n is the index.

-Łukasiewicz defines the following operators, given below alongside their MVL
+Lukasiewicz defines the following operators, given below alongside their MVL
 equivalents:

 - implication (implies, →)